Container shipping and containers in a port

 Be aware that:

-• Redirected cargo from East Coast and Gulf Coast ports may be subject to embargo and could be refused, which will delay or prevent arrival and unloading.
+• Redirected cargo from East Coast and Gulf Coast ports could be subject to embargo in the future and could be refused, which would delay or prevent arrival and unloading.

-• Carriers are preparing for “slow steaming,” which will extend transit times.
+• Carriers could decide to “slow steam,” which would extend transit times.
 Carriers may also need to anchor outside ports, further exacerbating delays and congestion.

-• Storage, capacity, and inbound / outbound routes will be at a premium for West Coast ports, leading to delays and higher costs.
+• Storage, capacity, and inbound / outbound routes would be at a premium for West Coast ports, leading to delays and higher costs.

-• Expect extensive wait times to dock and unload as West Coast ports work through the congestion.
+• Extensive wait times are very likely when docking and unloading as West Coast ports work through the congestion.

-• Try to take advantage of extended gate times at West Coast ports.
+• You could take advantage of extended gate times at West Coast ports.

-You can get the latest information on main West Coast ports, opening times, and how they're dealing with disruptions at the links below:
+You can get the latest information on main West Coast ports, opening times, and how they would deal with disruptions at the links below:

 Get expert guidance on your ocean freight routing options.
 Talk to GEODIS today.